-So many people say to me that they want to start Yoga, and I think 3 things,
+When people say to me they want to start Yoga, I think 3 things,

 1 – Woohoo, what a journey you are about to begin!

 2 – I hope you come to my classes otherwise this conversation will be weird.

 3 – I wonder what type of you you will like best?

 Because here’s the things no-one on the outside of yoga tells you before you go to a class is that Yoga is SO varied.
 Oh my gosh is it varied!

 Yoga is yoga, yet it comes in many different styles.
 Hot Yoga, Hatha Yoga, Ashtanga Yoga, Yin Yoga, and more!

 No yoga class is really the same, and no studio really teaches the same.
 That may give you an understanding of why there is so much fuss about Yoga, and why the people who go love it so much.